liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 After everybody has spoken, we go back to the "wishes", review them, and discuss.
-Some of the "wishes" can immediately generate a "decision" - for example "I wish that the slides from the company meeting would be sent by email".
+Some of the "wishes" can immediately generate a "decision" - for example "I wish we had a dedicated Slack channel for company news announcements".
 Some of them are not really actionable - for example "I wish that I wasn't sick last week".
 And some of them require a longer discussion - for example "I wish that we were updating our JavaScript dependencies more often".

 When we realize that we can't quickly reach an agreement and an issue requires a longer discussion, we schedule a dedicated meeting for it.
 In such a case the